bsna-rjt/React-Basic/README.md

 Extensions:
-ES7+
+ES7+ React/Redux/React-Native snippets ,
 Console Ninja

 rafce shortcut to create component in .jsx file.

+server port can be changed in vile.config.js

-npm create vite@latest
+npm create vite@latest //to create new react project using vite

-npm run dev
+npm run dev //to run project // package.json >> scripts "dev":"vite"

-npm install react-router-dom
+npm install react-router-dom //for react routes

-npm install vite -g
+npm install vite -g //if vite command not found is shown

-npm i prop-types
+npm i prop-types // to install prop-types for props validation

+Props:
+Parent to Child

 Hooks:
 useState for re-render